sps992/sps-design-services/README.md

 ### Front-End Technologies

 - HTML - Used as the base for project code.
-- CSS and Bootstrap - Used for customization of my html elements without any preprocessors.
+- CSS and Bootstrap - Used for customisation of my html elements without any preprocessors.
 - JS and JQuery - Used to extend the functionality of my projects code.
-- Light Gallery.js - I used the Light Gallery library as the base of my customized portfolio slider gallery, it uses a couple of other Javascript librarys to extend its functionality like creating a full screen version of the image, zooming in and out and other handy functions like a slideshow timer( if you wanted the user to determine whether they control or have images scroll through automatically on a timer).
+- Light Gallery.js - I used the Light Gallery library as the base of my customised portfolio slider gallery, it uses a couple of other Javascript librarys to extend its functionality like creating a full screen version of the image, zooming in and out and other handy functions like a slideshow timer( if you wanted the user to determine whether they control or have images scroll through automatically on a timer).
+- emailjs - I used Emailjs as the method to manage my data submissions sent from my contact form to my delivery location address.

 ### Back-End Technologies